dylanquaale/e-store/README.md

     You are able to update, delete, create everything you need to in order to run your Ecommerce stores Back End.
   ## Table of Contents
   - [Installation](#installation)
-  mysql -u root -p
+  mysql -u root -p,

-  npm i
+  npm i,

-  npm run seed
+  npm run seed,

   npm start
   - [Usage](#usage)